-Note: New Minnesota Academic Standards are in the process of being adopted in Science and English Language Arts (ELA).
+Note: New Minnesota Academic Standards are in the process of being adopted for all subjects.
 These new standards will not be assessed until 3-4 years after they have been adopted by legislation.

 View the Minnesota Academic Standards for the knowledge and skill expectations in a content area for a grade.
 (MDE website > Districts, Schools and Educators > Teaching and Learning > Academic Standards (K-12))